 APPENDIX 7: PRIVACY IMPACT ASSESSMENT

-APPENDIX 8: APPROVAL TO PRACTICE PRIVATLEY
+APPENDIX 8: APPROVAL TO PRACTICE PRIVATELY

 1. INTRODUCTION

 Overview

 1.1.1 Salisbury NHS Foundation Trust (hereafter known as the Trust) will provide an efficient, safe and effective Private Patient Service.
 The service will provide patient choice, an attractive employment location for consultants and a revenue stream for the benefit of all patients within the Trust.
 The provision of accommodation and services for private patients will be managed alongside NHS services.